jh442/zmk-config/README.md

 I felt this was the most difficult part just because wires were starting to get crammed together.
 This is another reason in my design (since this was my first keyboard) that I wanted a little extra space in the design.

 ![Alt text](./files/images/wires.png "Runner65 wires")

-#### Some defaults

-Screen pins.
-I couldn't find it in the original documentation so it took some searching in discord but the default pins for the OLED are `mosi = P0.17 and sck = P0.20`.

 ## The Coding